Lilian Violet Cooper: Early career

+First World War

-During World War I, Cooper volunteered with the Scottish Women's Hospital Service after was she was turned down by the Australian Army as female doctors were not wanted.
-She assisted people on the front line in France and Serbia and was in charge of the ambulance division, with all female drivers (including her friend Mary Josephine Bedford).
+During World War I, Cooper volunteered with the Scottish Women's Hospital Service after she was turned down by the Australian Army as female doctors were not wanted.
+She served on the front line in France, Macedonia and Serbia and was in charge of the ambulance division, with all female drivers (including her friend Mary Josephine Bedford).
 Operating in tents close to the front line, Cooper was later awarded the Order of St Sava from the Serbian King for her wartime efforts.